dhis2/training-docs/content/tracker_use/tg_event_reports_and_linelist.md

 Create an aggregate event report.
 You can use the following data items as an example:

 - Table Style : Pivot, Output Type : Event
-- Program : COVID-19 Case Based Surveillance
+- Program : Malaria Case Notification program
-- Stage : Stage 3 - Lab Results
+- Stage : Stage  - Case Outcome
-- Data : Lab Test Result (select Positive as the filter), Age (apply the Age COVID-19 Legend), Sex
+- Data : Malaria Final Classification (select Positive as the filter), Age (apply the Age COVID-19 Legend), Sex
 - Period : This year
 - Org Unit : Country